software-architects/learn-blazor/content/architecture/dependency-injection.md

 At the time of writing, Blazor offers two default services that you can request via dependency injection:

 * `System.Net.Http.HttpClient` - HTTP client that you can use to access local web APIs.
 Note that the `BaseAddress` is already set on this HTTP client.
+[Read more about consuming Web APIs in Blazor...](/architecture/rest-api/)

 * `Microsoft.AspNetCore.Blazor.Services.IUriHelper` (see [source on GitHub](https://github.com/aspnet/Blazor/blob/release/0.1.0/src/Microsoft.AspNetCore.Blazor/Services/IUriHelper.cs) - helpers for working with URIs and navigation state